AdaCore/learn/content/courses/GNAT_Toolchain_Intro/index.rst

     This course presents an introduction to the GNAT toolchain, which is included in the GNAT Community 2020 edition.
-The course includes first steps to get started with the toolchain and some details on the project manager (GPRbuild) and the integrated development environment
+The course includes first steps to get started with the toolchain and some details on the project manager (GPRbuild) and the integrated development environment (GNAT Studio).
-    (GNAT Programming Studio).

     This document was written by Gustavo A. Hoffmann, with contributions and review from Richard Kenner and Bob Duff.